 Obtaining the right permits in the Houston area can be a critical part of your home improvement construction project.
 Knowing which remodeling and renovation projects require permits can take some of the worry out of the process for you and your family.
-In some cases, consulting with a firm that specializes in Katy real estate law can help you avoid issues when planning and carrying out your home improvements.
+In some cases, consulting with a Katy real estate law firm can help you avoid issues when planning and carrying out your home improvements.
 Here are some of the most important dos and don’ts when managing your next major project.

 Don’t Try to Go It Alone

 While some minor repairs and replacements can be performed without permits, larger renovation and remodeling projects are best managed by professional contractors.
 Some projects that nearly always require permits include the replacement of electrical wiring or panels, water heater replacements, structural work on your home and major additions and renovations.
 Minor repairs to heating and cooling systems, plumbing and wiring, however, may not require these permits.
 Replacing windows can often be done without a permit; resizing or adding new windows is typically considered structural work and will require permits.
 Your contractor will usually arrange for the necessary permits on your behalf.
-Working with a firm that specializes in Sugar Land real estate law can also provide you with the information you need to ensure the best possible outcome for your planned remodel or renovation.
+Working with a firm with experience in Sugar Land real estate law can also provide you with the information you need to ensure the best possible outcome for your planned remodel or renovation.

 Do Touch Base with Local Officials